Skip to main content

 • Report to police within 24 hours if required.

-A note on the 28-day rule
+A quick note on timing

 This is why the first hour matters so much.
 Everything above — the photos, the medical note, the police event number — is what a clean 28-day lodgement is built on.